reTHINK-project/dev-hyperty/src/hyperty-chat/readme.md

 #### Hyperty Group Chat API

-The Hyperty ConnectionController API is used to control a connection instance.
+The Group Chat API is used to control a Group Chat  instance.

 **parameters**